YaoGroup/ServerMantaince/README.md

 ...
 ```

-We create a simple tool for exactly the above use case:
+We create a simple tool for precisely the above use case:
 https://github.com/YaoGroup/slurm_tool

-**As long as your script can vary the target variable by accpeting argument(s) from terminal**, our tool can transform the above terminal task into a Slurm script for cluster.
+**As long as your script can vary the target variable by accepting argument(s) from terminal**, our tool can transform the above terminal task into a Slurm script for the cluster.
 For detailed usage, please refer to the GitHub page.

 ## C. References